jrswab/breto/README.md

 - Date & Time
 - Weather via wttr.in
 - Total RAM not used
+- Total space left in the home directory
 - Icons
 #### Current UIs:
 - DWM